eProcurement PCards: A Partnership with Bank of America

 *Personal/non-allowable purchases will be invoiced to the cardholder to pay back.

-If the cardholder and the supplier cannot resolve the issue of an invalid charge, a Cardholder Dispute Form must be completed and faxed directly to Bank of America.
-Contact Bank of America at 1-866-500-8262 for more instructions and to obtain the fax number.
+If the cardholder and the supplier cannot resolve the issue of an invalid charge, contact Bank of America at 1-866-500-8262 for more instructions.
 If you need additional assistance you can also contact the PCard Administrator.
 Disputes need to be made within 90 days of the charge.

-The Lost/Unobtainable Receipt Form should only be used when a copy of the original receipt can not be obtained from the vendor.
-This form cannot be used for fraud charges.
+The Lost/Unobtainable Receipt Form should only be used when a copy of the original receipt cannot be obtained from the vendor.
 If use of this form becomes a recurring event with a particular cardholder, the eProcurement Administrator will send a warning to the cardholder about excessive use of the form.

 eProcurement, as well as internal and/or external auditors, conduct reviews of PCard use for compliance.
 As part of these reviews, requests for transaction details and inquiries as to the nature of particular charges may be submitted to a Cardholder or the Cardholder's Supervisor or Budget Officer.
 If any noncompliant activity is discovered during a review, the eProcurement Office will issue a written warning to the cardholder and the Cardholder's Supervisor and Budget Officer.
 Depending on the nature of any identified noncompliant activity, Cardholder privileges may be impacted.